 Claiming race

-A maiden race restricts entrants to horses that have never won — the focus is on win record.
-A claiming race makes every entrant available for purchase at a set price — the focus is on value.
-A horse can be in a maiden claiming race, which combines both: never won AND available to be claimed.
+A maiden race restricts entrants to horses that have never won — the focus is win record.
+A claiming race makes every entrant available for purchase at a set price — the focus is value.
+A horse can be in a maiden claiming race, which combines both.

 Filly